AvinashAnalytics/PYTHON/Module 2 - Concept of OOPs in Python/README.md

 ## Module 1: Functions and Loops

 ### Tasks:
-1. **Greatest of three numbers using if-else**:
+1. **Greatest of Three Numbers using If-Else**:
-   - A function to accept three user inputs and return the greatest number.
+   - I wrote a function that accepts three numbers and returns the greatest one using `if-else` conditions.

-2. **Print numbers from 1 to 10 using a while loop**:
+2. **Print Numbers from 1 to 10 using a While Loop**:
-   - Simple loop implementation to print numbers from 1 to 10.
+   - Implemented a `while` loop to print numbers from 1 to 10.

-3. **Fetch even numbers using a while loop**:
+3. **Fetch Even Numbers using a While Loop**:
-   - A list containing values, and a `while` loop is used to filter even numbers.
+   - I created a list with numbers and used a `while` loop to fetch and print even numbers only.

 4. **Factorial Function**:
-   - A function to calculate the factorial of a number using recursion.
+   - I used recursion to calculate the factorial of a number, which I implemented in the `factor` function.

-5. **String checking function**:
+5. **String Checking Function**:
-   - A function to check whether a string contains the letter 's'.
+   - Created a function to check if a user-input string contains the letter `'s'`.

-6. **Palindrome check**:
+6. **Palindrome Check**:
-   - A function to check whether a user-input string is a palindrome.
+   - I developed a function to check whether the given string is a palindrome or not.

 ---

 ## Module 2: Object-Oriented Programming (OOP)

 ### Tasks:
-1. **Super Class and Modified Super Class**:
+1. **Super and Modified Super Class**:
-   - A `Super` class with a method that prints a message.
-A child class `Modified_Super` overrides this method and adds more functionality.
+   - I created two classes: `Super` and `Modified_Super`, where `Modified_Super` inherits from `Super`, and I demonstrated method overriding.

-2. **Method Overloading**:
+2. **Method Overloading Example**:
-   - Multiple versions of a `Hello` method to demonstrate method overloading in Python.
+   - I wrote two `Hello` methods to demonstrate method overloading by passing different numbers of arguments.

 3. **Encapsulation**:
-   - A class with a constructor to initialize values and methods to access or modify the class attributes.
+   - I created a class with a constructor to initialize a variable and then used methods to get and set the value of that variable.

 4. **Inheritance Example**:
-   - A class `parent_Class` with inheritance in a `child_Class` that demonstrates the use of class inheritance in Python.
+   - Created a `parent_Class` with a global variable and showed inheritance by having `child_Class` access this variable.

-5. **Hybrid Inheritance Example**:
+5. **Hybrid Inheritance**:
-   - A multi-level inheritance setup to demonstrate hybrid inheritance.
+   - Implemented a multi-level inheritance structure to demonstrate how classes can inherit from multiple classes in Python.

 ---

 ## Module 2: Import Assignment

 ### Tasks:
-1. **Create a Python module with functions**:
+1. **Creating a Python Module with Functions**:
-   - A `Module.py` file defining four functions: addition, subtraction, multiplication, and division.
+   - I created a `Module.py` file with basic mathematical functions: addition, subtraction, multiplication, and division.

-2. **Import functions from the module**:
+2. **Importing Functions from the Module**:
-   - Importing and calling functions from the `Module.py` file in another Python script.
+   - I demonstrated how to import the functions and use them in another Python script.

 ---

 ## Module 2: Inheritance

 ### Tasks:
-1. **Inheritance in Python**:
+1. **Parent and Child Class Example**:
-   - A `parent_Class` with a global variable that is inherited by `child_Class`.
+   - I showed how inheritance works by creating a `parent_Class` with a global variable `num`, which is inherited by the `child_Class`.

 2. **Multiple Inheritance**:
-   - A class `C` inherits from both classes `A` and `B`, showing how multiple inheritance works in Python.
+   - I created a class `C` that inherited from both `A` and `B` classes and demonstrated how to call methods from both parent classes.

-3. **Super Class with Multiple Methods**:
+3. **Method Overriding and Calling Parent Methods**:
-   - A `Super` class with several child classes that inherit and override methods, and demonstrate how to call methods from multiple classes in Python.
+   - I demonstrated how to override methods in child classes and also how to call parent class methods from child class objects.

-4. **Calling Parent Methods in Child Classes**:
-   - Calling methods from parent class using child class objects.

 ---

 ## Module 2: Case Study-1: Employee Management System

 ### Problem Statement:
-**Objective**: Create a software system to manage employee data and perform basic mathematical operations.

-### Tasks:
+As part of the case study, I created an **Employee Management System** using OOP concepts.
+The system includes the following tasks:

 1. **Employee Class**:
-   - A class `Employee` that accepts `name` and `salary` as arguments and has a `__str__` method to return a string representation of the employee.
+   - Defined a class `Employee` with attributes like `name` and `salary`.
+Also, implemented a `__str__` method to display employee information when the object is printed.

 2. **Calculator Class**:
-   - A class `Calculator` with methods to perform basic mathematical operations (addition, subtraction, multiplication, division).
+   - Created a `Calculator` class with methods for basic operations (addition, subtraction, multiplication, division), and a method `execute_command` that takes in a command (`add`, `sub`, `mul`, `div`) to perform the appropriate operation.

-3. **Execute Command**:
-   - A method `execute_command` inside the `Calculator` class to perform the correct operation based on a command passed (add, sub, mul, div).
+---

+## Conclusion

+In these assignments and case studies, I worked extensively with Python's built-in functions, control flow (if-else, loops), object-oriented programming (OOP) principles, inheritance, and more.
+By completing these tasks, I have gained hands-on experience in building modular, reusable, and efficient Python code.
+These skills are critical for solving real-world problems in Python programming.

 ---